Tloxipeuhca/node-flickr-sync/README.md

   * photos.excluded.forceExcludedDirectories: array of excluded directories ;
   * photos.excluded.forceIncludedDirectories: array of included directories ;
   * photos.excluded.forceToUseOnlyIncludedDirectories: boolean to only use the included directories ;
-  * photos.removeDuplicated: boolean to remove duplicated photos from same photoset ;
+  * photos.remove duplicated : boolean to remove duplicated photos from same photoset ;
   * photos.updateTags: boolean to update tags.